 “When COVID-19 hit,” said Tom Leahy, president, “we made the decision to shut down our offices before any mandates were issued, except for those employees essential to fulfilling our orders.
 We were proactive in enacting protocols that kept our employees safe as they came and went.”

-ONEHOPE connected with Insperity to “help us with significant growth, both in terms of revenue and number of employees,” said Leahy.
+ONEHOPE connected with Insperity to “help us with significant growth, both in terms of revenue and number of employees,” Leahy said.
 “We were ready for the next step and wanted someone to help us care for our employees and ensure their needs were met.”

 Leahy continued that like-minded people attract like-minded people, and it was soon apparent that ONEHOPE’s values aligned with those of Insperity.